 To put these two theories to the test, Rachel Dale of the Wolf Science Center in Vienna, Austria, and colleagues set out to compare the prosocial behaviors of dogs and wolves.

 The researchers compared the behaviors of nine wolves and six pack dogs that the Wolf Science Center had raised and housed.
-Their findings appear in the journal
+Their findings appear in the journal PLOS ONE.

 Domestication did not make dogs prosocial